 MAYFAIR

-Hard Rock Café - 150 Old Park Lane (map
+Hard Rock Café - 150 Old Park Lane (map)

-For Beatles fans, a visit to the Hard Rock Café doesn’t necessarily need to involve any food or drink!
+And truthfully, for Beatles fans, a visit to the Hard Rock Café doesn’t necessarily need to involve any food or drink!

 Underneath the shop is a vault that contains musical memorabilia including John Lennon’s original handwritten lyrics for songs like ‘Imagine’ as well as a pair of his glasses.